 4. They Were Using Good Quality Images on Posts.

-Comparing theirs to mine, I was using smaller images, around 350 x 500 pixels

-    that I interspersed around the text.
-I’d either right or left justify the small

-    picture and have the text wrap around it, kind of like a newspaper, like this:
+Comparing theirs to mine, I was using smaller images, around 350 x 500 pixels that I interspersed around the text.
+I’d either right or left justify the small picture and have the text wrap around it, kind of like a newspaper, like this:

-    When I compared our sites, I could see right away that combining large images

-    that relate to your content do make the blog more visually appealing.
-Content is

-    king, of course, but formatting it with the right images, headings, and

-    structure is important too.
+When I compared our sites, I could see right away that combining large images that relate to your content does make the blog more visually appealing.
+Content is king, of course, but breaking it up with relevant images, headings, and structure is important too.

-    Readers skim a blog post and decide within five seconds if it’s something worth

-    a few minutes of their time.
-So, if it’s written in long multi-sentence

-    paragraphs with no breaks, subheads, links or images, it’s not going to draw the
+Readers skim a blog post and decide within a few seconds if it’s something worth a few minutes of their time.
+So, if it’s written in long multi-sentence paragraphs with no breaks, subheads, links or images, it’s not going to draw the reader in.

-    reader in.

 So, I went through every post and upgraded every image.
-If you’re worried about

-    slowing down your site with larger images, you can use sites like JPEGMini or

-    PunyPNG to optimize them.
+If you’re worried about slowing down your site with larger images, you can use sites like JPEGMini or PunyPNG to optimize them.